 The Marketplace offers priority CISA services to help agencies manage cyber risk.
 In addition to CISA-offered solutions, the Cyber QSMO also partners with federal service providers to offer additional cybersecurity services that will meet or exceed government standards and requirements.
 This helps ensure that agencies receive best-in-class services for the best cost.

 Looking Ahead: Plans are underway to expand services offered on the Cyber QSMO Marketplace.
-In FY2021, the Marketplace will feature the following CISA services, which the Office of Management and Budget (OMB) has specifically prioritized to enhance cyber resiliency across the federal civilian enterprise.
+In fiscal year 2021, the Marketplace will feature the following CISA services, which the Office of Management and Budget (OMB) has specifically prioritized to enhance cyber resiliency across the federal civilian enterprise.